-Regulation of Our Business Tools.
-One of our strategies is to develop technologically-advanced business tools designed to help our distributors effectively market our Nu Skin and Pharmanex products.
-For example, during the last several years we have introduced the Scanner in many of our markets around the world as well as the
+We also develop technologically-advanced business tools designed to help our distributors effectively market our Nu Skin and Pharmanex products.
+For example, during the last several years we have introduced our Pharmanex BioPhotonic Scanner in many of our markets around the world as well as our Galvanic Spa System.

-Galvanic Spa System II and the ProDerm Skin Analyzer.
 These tools are subject to the regulations of various health, consumer protection and other governmental authorities around the world.
 These regulations vary from market to market and affect whether our business tools are required to be registered as medical devices, the claims that can be made with respect to these tools, who can use them, and where they can be used.
-We have been subject to regulatory inquiries in the United States, Japan, and other countries with respect to the status of the Scanner as a non-medical device.
+We have been subject to regulatory inquiries in the United States, Japan, and other countries with respect to the status of the Pharmanex BioPhotonic Scanner as a non-medical device.
 Any determination that medical device clearance is required for one of our tools could require us to expend significant time and resources in order to meet the stringent standards imposed on medical device companies or prevent us from marketing the product.
-For example, we are not able to market the Galavanic Spa System II in Taiwan as a result of the regulatory restrictions in this market.
+For example, we are not able to market the Galavanic Spa System in Taiwan or Colombia as a result of the regulatory restrictions in these markets.
 We are also subject to regulatory constraints on the claims that can be made with respect to the use of our business tools.
-In Japan, for example, we are limited in our ability to tie the Scanner measurement directly to the consumption of our nutrition products.

 Other Regulatory Issues.
-As a United States entity operating through subsidiaries in foreign jurisdictions, we are subject to foreign exchange control, transfer pricing and custom laws that regulate the flow of funds between us and our subsidiaries and for product purchases, management services and contractual obligations, such as the payment of distributor commissions.
+As a United States entity operating through subsidiaries in foreign jurisdictions, we are subject to foreign exchange control, transfer pricing and customs laws that regulate the flow of funds between us and our subsidiaries and for product purchases, management services and contractual obligations, such as the payment of distributor commissions.

 As is the case with most companies that operate in our product categories, we receive from time to time inquiries from government regulatory authorities regarding the nature of our business and other issues, such as compliance with local direct selling, transfer pricing, customs, taxation, foreign exchange control, securities and other laws.
-Negative publicity resulting from inquiries into our operations by United States and state government agencies in the early 1990s, stemming in part from alleged inappropriate product and earnings claims by distributors, and in the late 1990s resulting from adverse media attention in South Korea, harmed our business.
+Negative publicity resulting from inquiries into our operations by the United States and state government agencies in the early 1990s, stemming in part from alleged inappropriate product and earnings claims by distributors, and in the late 1990s resulting from adverse media attention in South Korea, harmed our business.